Metro Mayor and Combined Authority unveil 100 day plan

 Steve Rotheram, Metro Mayor for the Liverpool City Region said:

 “Devolution is a massive opportunity for our City Region and it is absolutely vital that we begin to grasp that opportunity and engender real momentum and energy into our programme.
 It’s clear from my early discussions with government that devolution is the only show in town, and they see the new Mayoral Combined Authorities as the vehicles for delivering transformational change and rebalancing the UK economy.”

 “It is also very obvious that those who are able to move quickly, show delivery capacity and formulate well thought through asks will get priority consideration.
 Our 100 day plan is not simply a wish list.
 It is a coherent set of actions that align with our vision for the City Region.”

 The pledges have been grouped together under five themes that underpin the future vision for the City Region – ambitious, fair, green, connected and together.
 Among the key actions outlined in the plan are:

-Steve Rotheram emphasised the broad support for the plan and the key role played by Combined Authority members and the Liverpool City Region LEP in helping to focus on a clear set of early objectives.
+The Metro Mayor emphasised the broad support for the plan and the key role played by Combined Authority members and the Liverpool City Region LEP in helping to focus on a clear set of early objectives.
+He added: